turbolinks/turbolinks-android/README.md

 In your activity's layout, insert the `TurbolinksView` custom view.

-`TurbolinksView` extends `FrameLayout`, so all if its standard attributes are available to you.
+`TurbolinksView` extends `FrameLayout`, so all of its standard attributes are available to you.

 ```xml
 <LinearLayout